 Although modafinil has been around for over 20 years, experts are not sure how long-term use affects the brain.
 Some are concerned about chronic sleep deprivation, future ability to sleep, increased antisocial tendencies and a suppressing of emotions, as well as problems coming off the drug.

 Modafinil With Coffee: The Choice of Wall Street?

 The pressure to outperform others in today's competitive business world is immense.
 So it's not surprising that some of the biggest users of modafinil are entrepreneurs and millennials.
 On-line blogs glow about unwavering focus, superhuman levels of concentration, and powering through 14-hour work days.
-Then there are the blackouts that go with mixing modafinil with alcohol and the anxiety experienced when coming off the drug.
+At the opposite end of the spectrum, there are also the reports of blackouts that occur when modafinil is mixed with alcohol and the anxiety experienced when coming off the drug.